daedalusproject/Daedalus-Project-Docs/content/infrastructure/logging/daedaus-project-docs.md

 * [Fluent Bit](https://fluentbit.io/)
 * [Loki](https://grafana.com/loki)

 After searching about this tools, Loki was rejected, it is a very promising and interesting project but it is not mature yet (June 2019).
-On the other hand, Fluentd is a [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) member project and it seems to be lighter than Logstash.
+On the other hand, Fluentd is a [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) member project and it seems to be lighter than Logstash (this service has not been tested yet).

 First Implementation suggestion was the following: